Daniela Hantuchová: 2011: Fifth WTA title

 On clay, Hantuchová was upset in the third round of the Family Circle Cup in Charleston by Christina McHale.
 Hantuchová next competed on European red clay at the Porsche Tennis Grand Prix, the Madrid Open and the Italian Open.
 She fell in the early rounds of all three to Samantha Stosur in both Stuttgart and Madrid and to second seed Francesca Schiavone in Rome.
 However, Hantuchová rebounded at the Internationaux de Strasbourg, where she upset fourth seed Nadia Petrova in the quarterfinals, but fell to second seed Andrea Petkovic in the semifinals in three sets.
 Seeded 28th at the French Open, Hantuchová defeated Zhang Shuai and Sara Errani in the first two rounds, both in straight sets.
 She then upset top-ranked Caroline Wozniacki, 6–1, 6–3 for her first win over a reigning world No. 1.
 However, Hantuchová fell to 13th seed Svetlana Kuznetsova in the fourth round.

 Hantuchová reached her second career grass-court final at the Birmingham Classic, upsetting second seed Ana Ivanovic in the semifinals, before falling to unseeded Sabine Lisicki.
 Competing at the Eastbourne International, Hantuchová defeated second seed Li Na and Venus Williams, before retiring to fifth seed Petra Kvitová in the semifinals.
 Seeded 25th at the Wimbledon, Hantuchová fell to fourth seed Victoria Azarenka in the third round.

 Hantuchová fell in the early rounds of both the Bank of the West Classic and the Rogers Cup in Toronto.
 She reached her sixth and seventh quarterfinals of the season at the Carlsbad Open and at the Cincinnati Open, but fell to third seed Agnieszka Radwańska and second seed Vera Zvonareva, respectively.
-After a first-round loss at the US Open to Pauline Parmentier, Hantuchová reached the quarterfinals of the Bell Challenge and the Generali Ladies Linz losing to Marina Erakovic and top seed Petra Kvitová, respectively.
+After a first-round loss at the US Open to Pauline Parmentier, Hantuchová reached the quarterfinals of the Bell Challenge and the Ladies Linz losing to Marina Erakovic and top seed Petra Kvitová, respectively.
 Hantuchová finished the year at world No. 24 with a win loss record of 41–29.
 She went 5–11 against the top ten, with victories over Zvonareva, Azarenka, Wozniacki, Li Na, and Bartoli.